sindrets/atom-title-bar-replacer/README.md

 # Changelog

+### 1.8.1
+ * Fixed fatal bug occurring when no serialization state exists.

 ### 1.8.0 - Performance Optimization
  * Unimplemented the transpiler.
 All TypeScript source files are now compiled pre-distribution.
  * Implemented serialization.
 HTML is now stored and deserialized upon launch.